Boots and Macmillan: Working together to improve the lives of people living with cancer

 A few years ago Boots customers and colleagues voted for Macmillan to be our national charity partner because so many people have been touched by cancer or have had their lives improved through the support of Macmillan.
 The partnership is another way we can show our commitment to providing excellent customer care and there are plenty of ways we’ve been getting involved – and lots of highlights to share.

-Through the efforts of thousands of colleagues, customers, suppliers, and partners we have raised more than £15 million meaning that Macmillan can make a difference to many peoples’ lives.
+Through the efforts of thousands of colleagues, customers, suppliers, and partners we have raised over £16 million meaning that Macmillan can make a difference to many peoples’ lives.

 Some of our biggest achievements